fission/fission.io/content/en/docs/architecture/builder-pod.md

   Place to build the user function
 ---

-Builder Pod is to build source archive into a deployment archive that is able to use in the function pod.
+Builder pod builds the source archive and generates a deployment archive.
+This deployment archive is used by the [function pod](/docs/architecture/function-pod).
-It contains two containers:
+It consists of two containers:
 * Fetcher
 * Builder Container